The Untold Truth Of The Magic School Bus

 The theme song was performed by a rock legend

-A big part of the charm of "The Magic School Bus" lay in its intro — a breezy trip through a sampling of the weird types of situations we could expect to see Ms. Frizzle and her young charges get into, soundtracked by a rollicking, soulful, piano-driven theme song.
+A big part of the charm of "The Magic School Bus" lay in its intro, a breezy trip through a sampling of the weird types of situations we could expect to see Ms. Frizzle and her young charges get into, soundtracked by a rollicking, soulful, piano-driven theme song.
 That song, "Ride on the Magic School Bus," was penned by Peter Lurye — a veteran of kids' television who has served as a composer, arranger, or musical director on such classic series as "Bear in the Big Blue House," "My Life as a Teenage Robot," and "Dora the Explorer."
 Lurye's tune is an excellent one, to be sure, but it was lent a little extra spice by its performer — the legendary pianist, vocalist, and Rock and Roll Hall of Famer, Little Richard.

 Once you know who sings the tune, it's impossible to mistake that voice for anyone else's — but, as it turns out, there were apparently a goodly number of fans of "The Magic School Bus" who had no idea who the theme song was sung by: a man who literally helped to lay the foundation upon which modern rock and roll was built.
-Upon his death in 2020, one thread on X (formerly Twitter) spiraled out of control when a poster pointed out that he had sung the tune.
+Upon his death in 2020, one thread on X spiraled out of control when a poster pointed out that he had sung the tune.
 One user summed up the general sentiment nicely: "I had no idea," they wrote, "but re-listening, how did I not figure that out?"

 A comedy icon was the star of the show

 Speaking of absolute legends whose voice you heard on every single episode of "The Magic School Bus," consider the voice of Ms. Frizzle herself.
 The teacher was voiced by none other than Lily Tomlin (pictured above), a comedy giant whose 50-plus year stage, screen, and television career has seen her score six classic comedy specials and a successful one-woman show.
 She has shared the silver screen with everyone from Steve Martin to Mark Wahlberg, and taken home two Tony awards, one Grammy, and no fewer than eight Emmys — one of which she won for her work on "The Magic School Bus."
-That's right: Ms. Frizzle is just one statue away from the EGOT.
-Make it happen, Hollywood.

-In a 2022 sit-down with Vanity Fair, Tomlin reminisced about some of her most iconic roles, and she revealed that she was initially reluctant to take on "the Frizz."
-"I said, oh God, I'm not good at any kind of voiceover.
-If I'm not in the moment doing something, I don't think it works," she said.
-She agreed to send the producers a tape, though, and when they gave her performance their stamp of approval, Tomlin took the gig.
+In a 2022 sit-down with Vanity Fair, Tomlin reminisced about some of her most iconic roles.
+After some hesitation, she agreed to send the producers a tape, though, and when they gave her performance their stamp of approval, Tomlin took the gig.
 "That was fun, and I was very happy I did it," she said.
 "Because it was just wonderful to do a woman science teacher, and to do science in general."

 The producer also had a familiar voice